-Aboriginal and non-Aboriginal Cultural Heritage Impact Assessment, LOGOS Kemps Creek Logistics Project.
+Aboriginal and non- Aboriginal Cultural Heritage Impact Assessment, LOGOS Kemps Creek Logistics Project.
 Road, Kemps Creek (the current subject area).
-The assessment was in response to the issued Department of Planning Director-General's Requirements (DGR's) for the site.

-The conclusions of the Aboriginal assessment were:

-- Prior to the investigation there were no previously documented sites within the study area; - The coordinates for a number of AHIMS sites incorrectly placed them within the subject area but were confirmed to be located to the north and beyond the subject area; - A small number of isolated finds and open scamp sites were identified in exposures within the subject area (45-5-4102, 45-5-4103, 45-5-4104, 45-5-4105); - The archaeological potential associated with the four identified artefact sites was considered low by DSCA despite the statement "...it may be expected that further artefacts may occur in the locality, it is unlikely that they will be in situ but would rather be identified in eroded and/or disturbed recovery contexts." - A tree within the subject area was noted by Aboriginal stakeholders as being a possible scarred tree.
-Independent advice provided by a qualified arborist suggests the tree is highly unlikely to display Aboriginal scarification on the basis maximum age of the tree (160 years old), the age of the scar (up to 50 years old) and the frequency of wounds of this shape on similar tree specimens. - Archaeological investigations within the catchment between Kemps and Ropes Creek have revealed low-density distributions of Flaked stone artefacts

-- Assessments is more robust and conservative than assessments such as that undertaken by DSCA (2010).

-- The assessment by DSCA (2010)

-failed to appropriately address the

-Aboriginal archaeological heritage

-constraints within the subject area.

-This is a direct result of the

-legislative framework around

-Aboriginal sites that archaeological

-investigations must address are

-artefact based rather than
+The assessment was in response to the issued Department of Planning Director-General's Requirements (DGR's) for the ise.
+The conclusions of the Aboriginal assessment were: Prior to the investigation there were no previously documented sites within the study area; The coordinates for a number of AHIMS sites incorrectly placed them within the subject area but were confirmed to be located to the north and beyond the subject area; A small number of isolated finds and open scamp sites were identified in exposures within the subject area (45-5-4102, 45-5-4103, 45-5-4104, 45-5-4105); The archaeological potential associated with the four identified artefact sites was considered low by DSCA despite the statement "it may be expected that further artefacts may occur in the locality, it is unlikely that they will be in situ but would rather be identified in eroded and/or disturbed recovery contexts."
+A tree within the subject area was noted by Aboriginal stakeholders as being a possible scarred tree.
+Independent advice provided by a qualified arborist suggests the tree is highly unlikely to display Aboriginal scarification on the basis maximum age of the tree (160 years old), the age of the scar (up to 50 years old) and the frequency of wounds of this shape on similar tree specimens.
+Archaeological investigations within the catchment between Kemps and Ropes Creek have revealed low-density distributions of Flaked stone artefacts Assessments is more robust and conservative than assessments such as that undertaken by DSCA (2010).
+The assessment by DSCA (2010) failed to appropriately address the Aboriginal archaeological heritage constraints within the subject area.
+This is a direct result of the legislative framework around Aboriginal sites that archaeological investigations must address are artefact based rather than context/disturbance based.
+Four separate surface archaeological sites were identified in addition to the statement that further subsurface assemblages may be present within the site.
+Urbis recommends that subsurface archaeological investigation is warranted to determine the extent and nature of the archaeological assemblage within the current subject area.
+DSCA 2004.
+Aboriginal Heritage Conservation Action Plan, Application for a S90 Heritage Impact Permit Consent with Salvage & Collection, Aboriginal Heritage Conservation Action Plan and application for s.90 Heritage Impact Permit for Twin Creeks Estate, Ludenham Road, Luddenham.
+This assessment involved salvage and collection of previously identified sites.
+Different conservation zones were identified on the basis of archaeological resources and proposed works/level of impact.
+Within Zone A, for example, where proposed impact was low, conservation measures involved the construction of temporary barriers, with conservation of original landform and existing vegetation.
+Approximately 3.5km north-west of the present subject area.
+Identified zones of conservation on the basis of resource and level of impact.

-context/disturbance based.

-- Four separate surface

-archaeological sites were identified

-in addition to the statement that

-further subsurface assemblages

-may be present within the site.

-- Urbis recommends that subsurface archaeological investigation is warranted to determine the extent and nature of the archaeological assemblage within the current subject area.

-- Approximately 3.5km north-west of the present subject area.

-- Identified zones of conservation on the basis of resource and level of impact.